wiseman-timelord/MaNTella-Launcher/README.md

 Status: Working, further development possible.

 # Description
-Drop-in files for Local-Models and Launching on Mantella.
+Drop-in files for Local-Model Optimization and Launching Mantella.
 The Mantella xVASynth Optimizer/Launcher is a command-line tool designed to automate and optimize the workflow for managing audio generation in Skyrim and Fallout 4 using the xVASynth software.
 The script facilitates game configuration management, launches xVASynth if it is not already running, and performs various tasks such as cleaning configuration files and setting optimization presets for audio processing.
 The Python component of the script handles reading and writing configuration settings, displays an interactive menu for user selection of game and optimization options, and saves the chosen settings for subsequent executions.

 # Features
 These features combine to provide a comprehensive and user-friendly tool for optimizing and managing audio generation for Skyrim and Fallout 4 using xVASynth and Mantella.